 Getting the most out of physiotherapy appointments

-Your physiotherapist will assess your mobility problems and why they occur.
+Your physiotherapist will assess your mobility, and specifically if you have difficulties with walking, transfers, balance and falls, your manual dexterity and your physical capacity, and why these problems occur.
+He or she may assess your ability to perform activities of daily living.
 This may take one or two appointments and your physiotherapist may want to assess you at home if problems mainly occur there.

-If appropriate, your physiotherapist will work with you to set goals according to your specific needs and together, you will agree a treatment plan.
+Your physiotherapist, with your input, will set goals according to your specific needs and jointly you will agree a treatment plan.
 Generally this will be a combination of advice and education, plus an exercise programme and strategies to better manage your daily activities.
 When and how often you see your physiotherapist will depend on your individual goals and treatment plan.

 Before your appointment